Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 slug: /web-ui-introduction
 ---

-The web UI is hosted on the leader Pioreactor.
+Every Pioreactor, either worker or leader, have a web server on them.
+However, only the leader has an associated website (ex: http://pioreactor.local).
 Here are the details:

 ### Web server